liamhv31/Projects/Network-Discovery-Detection.md

 "Sep 7, 2025 @ 17:14:58.054","192.168.230.127",52424,"192.168.230.1",445,"-","-","-","-","{""ts"":1757265298.054489,""uid"":""CXyDkj2aEkFezjHlO8"",""id.orig_h"":""192.168.230.127"",""id.orig_p"":52424,""id.resp_h"":""192.168.230.1"",""id.resp_p"":445,""proto"":""tcp"",""conn_state"":""S0"",""local_orig"":true,""local_resp"":true,""missed_bytes"":0,""history"":""S"",""orig_pkts"":1,""orig_ip_bytes"":44,""resp_pkts"":0,""resp_ip_bytes"":0,""community_id"":""1:V8ZRxQVqxE6DPQOc6QUg0gQh+r8="",""orig_mac_oui"":""VMware, Inc.""}","zeek.conn"
 ```

 We can see that ****log-session-0.csv** contains the sanitized logs while the other two files contain the raw **Zeek** logs.
 You can tell because we can see all of the Zeek **conn.log** fields in the other log files, whereas in the sanitized file it's only the important data summarized.
-Just compare events one from both **log-session-0.csv** and **log-session-1.csv**.
-They are the same.
-Zeek conn.log events are great to identify scanning because they show us every connection attempt (TCP, UDP, ICMP).
+You can confirm this by comparing a single event from **log-session-0.csv** and **log-session-1.csv**.
+These entries are identical.
+Zeek conn.log events are particularly useful for identifying scanning activity because they capture every connection attempt (TCP, UDP, and ICMP).

 We're looking for internal scanning, which means both the source and destination IPs will be private IPs.
-If we look at the sample events from **log-session-0.csv**, the source IP (`203.0.113.25`) is public (private IP ranges include 10.0.0.0/8, 172.16.0.0/12, and 192.168.0.0/16).
-This automatically eliminates **log-session-1.csv** because the events are the same, just the raw version.
+If we look at the sample events from **log-session-0.csv**, the source IP (`203.0.113.25`) is public.
+Private IP ranges include:
+- **10.0.0.0/8**
+- **172.16.0.0/12**
+- **192.168.0.0/16**

+This automatically eliminates **log-session-1.csv**, since it contains the same events as **log-session-0.csv**, just in raw format.
 In **log-session-2.csv**, we can see that both the source and destination IPs are part of the 192.168.0.0/16 private IP range.

 **Answer**: log-session-2.csv

 ### Question 2 - How many log entries are present for the internal IP performing internal scanning activity?
-There are a few different ways you can achieve this using `grep`, `awk`, `cut`, etc. I use `awk`.
+There are a few different ways you can achieve this using `grep`, `awk`, `cut`, etc. One simple way to do this is with `awk`.
 ```
 awk -F'"' 'NR>1 {print $4}' log-session-2.csv | wc -l
 ```
 - `-F'"'` splits lines into fields using quotes as the delimiter
 - `NR>1` skips the first row which is the header
-- `{print $4}` returns the source IP on this case (`source.ip`).
+- `{print $4}` returns the source IP in this case (`source.ip`).
 Because we are using quotes as the delimiter, the fields will look like this:
   - `$1` is empty because our line starts with a quote
   - `$2` is `@timestamp`
   - `$3` is `,`
   - `$4` is the `source.ip`
-- `log-sessions-2.csv` is our log file
+- `log-session-2.csv` is our log file
 - `| wc -l` counts the number of lines returned

 There are likely cleaner ways to do this, but this works.
-This returns 2276 events, which is "correct" as far as the accepted answer to the question goes, but in reality this is wrong.
+This returns 2276 events, which matches the accepted answer for the lab.
+However, in reality this is wrong.
 I modified the command to only return events where the `source.ip` and `destination.ip` were both private IPs to confirm all were actually internal-to-internal scanning and this returned 2020 events.
 ```
 awk -F'"' 'NR>1 && $4 ~ /^(10\.|172\.16\.|192\.168\.)/ && $6 ~ /^(10\.|172\.16\.|192\.168\.)/ {print $4}' log-session-2.csv | wc -l
 ```